 - Judgmental bootstrapping: this approach consists in translating an expert’s rules into a quantitative model by regressing the expert’s forecasts against the information that he used

-- Game theory: this approach consists in watching the competitions or other key stakeholders of your ecosystem, and adapting your strategy accordingly;
+- Game theory: this approach consists of watching the competitions or other key stakeholders of your ecosystem, and adapting your strategy accordingly;

 - Simple regression analysis: is a causal approach, meaning that you will plot all data points and determine patterns between 2 variables, not more.

-- Dimensionality: These methods are limited when it comes to solving problems with different variables (ie: elements which impact a business problem, and therefore a prediction) .
+- Dimensionality: These methods are limited when it comes to solving problems with different variables (ie: elements which impact a business problem, and therefore a prediction).
 They have a very limited capacity to find hidden patterns in terms of the impact of a variable on the sought prediction.
-As a result, managers risk to make business decisions with a limited outlook
+As a result, managers risk making business decisions with a limited outlook

 - Limited horizon: In the field of forecasts, the further you go, the harder it is to have an accurate forecast relative to a certain time horizon.
 For example, how will the demand for my product evolve in the next few months?